 Principal uses for scandium are in high-strength aluminum alloys, high-intensity metal halide lamps, electronics, and laser research.
 Recently developed applications include welding wire and fuel cells which are expected to be in future demand.
 Approximately 15 different commercial aluminum-scandium alloys have been developed, and some of them are used for aerospace applications.
-In Europe and the U.S., scandium-containing alloys have been evaluated for use in structural parts in commercial airplanes, high stress parts in automobile engines and brake systems, and high tension electrical wires.
+In Europe and the U.S., scandium-containing alloys have been evaluated for use in structural parts in commercial airplanes and high stress parts in automobile engines and brake systems.
 Military and aerospace applications are known to be of interest, although with less specificity.
-The combination of high strength and light weight makes aluminum-scandium alloys generally suitable for a number of applications where existing aluminum alloys made with other metals are used today.
+The combination of high strength, weldability and ductility makes aluminum-scandium alloys potentially attractive replacements for existing aluminum alloys in a number of applications where improved alloy properties can add value to final products.